 We welcome students from over 141 countries to Leeds each year, making the University of Leeds truly multicultural.
-Of our 30,000 students we currently have 141 from Japan.

 We regularly travel overseas to meet prospective students, so find out when we are next in your country and come and have a chat with us.